 You will know your HIV test result.
-If you are HIV positive then you can get mode no to treat HIV through the routine health care system immodately.
-If you are HIV negative then you will get further counselling on HIV prevention mailtans.
-Pregnant women are also routinely offered HIV and syphilis at the clinic any time you want.
-Pama patter in the study is not a requirement for receiving HIV or syphilis testing or far receiving HIV or syon is treatment.
+If you are HIV positive then you can get medicine to treat HIV through the routine health care system immediately.
+If you are HIV negative then you will get further counselling on HIV prevention methods.
+Pregnant women are also routinely offered HIV and syphilis testing at the clinic.
+You can test for HIV and syphilis at the clinic any time you want.
+Participation in the study is not a requirement for receiving HIV or syphilis testing, or for receiving HIV or syphilis treatment.